-Receivables consist of grants from the City of Los Angeles, and fees receivable due from riding lessons.
+Receivables consist of grants from the City of Thousand Oaks, the Conejo Recreation and Park District, and fees receivable due from riding lessons.
 Any amount that is denied for reimbursement is written off when the Institute receives notification from the grantor agency.
 Management provides for probable uncollectible amounts through a provision for bad debt and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-As of December 31, 2015, Ride On LA has made a provision of \$4,548 for possible uncollectible or disallowed revenues.
+As of December 31, 2016, Ride On LA has made a provision of \$1,512 for possible uncollectible or disallowed revenues.